- Can Spanish YouTubers Help you to Learn Spanish?

 Have you made serious progress in Spanish?
 Mastered vocabulary, grammar and some idiomatic expressions?

-Thanks to YouTube, you can also listen to the televised news in Spanish on a theme of your choice!
-Explore Andalusia for example!
+Thanks to YouTube, you can also listen to the televised news in Spanish on a theme of your choice, such as Andalusia for example!
 Why not explore the far reaches of YouTube to find new topics in science, politics, economy, documentaries, etc…

 Here, vocabulary will be a bit more complex than that used in cartoons, music or films.
 So you’ll be able to use all the words you’ve learned to understand what journalists are saying.
 Or listen to a streaming news channel to train your Spanish.